wohlmann/IJ-montage-macro/README.md

 # IJ-montage-macro

-simple dialogque based montage helper for IF image stacks
+simple dialogue based montage helper for IF image stacks